Heat kernel asymptotics for Kodaira Laplacians of high power of line bundle over complex manifolds: Introduction

-In addition to the new proof of heat kernel asymptotics, another theme is to study the unified treatment for both compact and non-compact manifolds on topics including vanishing theorems, Morse inequalities, asymptotics of Bergman kernels and Szegő kernels.
-By applying Theorem \ref{heatkernelthm} on a fundamental domain of a covering manifold and Lebesgue dominated convergence theorem, the holomorphic Morse inequalities of Chiose-Marinescu-Todor on covering manifolds follow immediately as a generalization of Demailly's holomorphic Morse inequalities for compact complex manifolds \cite{Dem:85}.
+In addition to providing a new proof of the heat kernel asymptotics, Theorem \ref{heatkernelthm} has many important applications on both compact and non-compact manifolds.
+For instance, it can be used to derive Demailly's holomorphic Morse inequalities on compact complex manifolds \cite{Dem:85}, and, in fact, it provides a broader version of these inequalities.
+By applying the theorem to a fundamental domain of a covering manifold and using the Lebesgue dominated convergence theorem, we obtain immediately the holomorphic Morse inequalities on covering manifolds of Chiose-Marinescu-Todor (see Theorem \ref{thm_cplxcover}).
+Additionally, by establishing the $L^2$ version of the Le Potier isomorphism (see Proposition \ref{eq_l2lep}), we derive a new holomorphic Morse inequality in the following: